 If in doubt, the test for beating cream is the same as meringue, you should be able to turn the bowl over and the cream hold without moving.
 If you notice, as you turn the bowl on its side, that the cream starts to slip, return to beating it for another 30 seconds and check again until ready.
 You may also want to reduce the speed of your electric whisk so you have more control at this stage.

-How to Make Strawberry Crunch Crumble Topping
+Making a Natural Strawberry Crunch Crumble Topping

 So, strawberry crunch is pretty much what it says on the tin - a crunchy topping with a strawberry flavour.